SapirOhava/graphql-web-app/sapir-notes.md

 # Authentication

-when we have a user that wants to sign up or login they will send a request to our graphql API ( we will use a package calld passport.js in the local authentication strategy - which basically means that the user is going to send the username and password and depending on that fields we sign up the user or login the user) and if this is successfully completed passport.js will try to serialize the user object, and store it into our session store (mongodb)
+when we have a user that wants to sign up or login they will send a request to our graphql API ( we will use a package calld passport.js in the local authentication strategy - which basically means that the user is going to send the username and password and depending on that fields we sign up the user or login the user) and if this is successfully completed passport.js will try to serialize the user object, and store it into our session store (mongodb) - Passport js is an authentication middleware for Node.js we used the passport-local strategy the docs - https://www.passportjs.org/packages/passport-local/

 # what is serialization: